© 2015 YaninaTravels

 Savings Tips: If you are on a strict budget, you can use the public transportation.
 If you decide to rent a car, keep in mind that weekly car rental is always cheaper, gives you more flexibility to explore the island and to buy food from the supermarket every time you need.
 Dollar and Thrify Car Rentals usually offer the cheapest car rates in Grand Cayman and in many other Caribbean islands as well.
 Make your car reservation through Travelocity at least a week ahead.
 You can always cancel it.

 Savings Tips: The cheapest way is to get a lodging through AirBnb.
+If you’ve never used AirBnb before, you can accept my invite to join and get $40 off towards your first trip.
 If you still dream to stay in a hotel on the famous Seven Mile Beach and can afford it, make a reservation at Comfort Suites Seven Mile Beach hotel.
 This hotel is not necessarily budget friendly but it offers the best price in the area, considering that it’s right next to Marriott and they share the same beach zone.

 Liquor is expensive in Grand Cayman and can eat up a big part of your budget.
 Also, keep in mind that if you are arriving on Sunday in Grand Cayman, grocery stores and liquor stores are closed.
 There is no alcohol sold at the gas stations.
 The only place open is Treasure Island Resort’s convenience store, where you can purchase overpriced alcohol and basic groceries.